cdrummey216/whoami/whoami.md

 ## Existential Calm & the [Isle[0]](identityisle.md)

-**Key Topics**
-* As a state of 'readiness', existential calm parries for the mind and for the body.
-The combination of the knowledge that 1) 'I am alive' and 2) 'I will end' equips an identity to understand the 'here' and 'now' as it relates to the Self //life always good because at minimum, its good to be alive.
+As a state of 'readiness', existential calm parries for the mind and for the body.
+The combination of the knowledge that 1) 'I am alive' and 2) 'I will end' equips an identity to understand the 'here' and 'now' as it relates to the Self.
+Life is always good because, at minimum, it is _good_ to be alive.
 * I know who and what I am. //I am a living being and life is a binary state (*incomplete* before *complete*), I have (possess) life
 * I am because I live.  //Life is good because i am alive (judgement) //if time has value AND life is measurable by time (duration), then life, at minimum, has one value as a measurement of 'time' as it relates to a life (ie time of BEGIN iteration).
 * This is enough information to start to understand the present, or to leave the Isle[0].

-**Why am I here (on the Isle[0])?**
+**Why am I here?**

 * I am equipped with the judgement that 'Life is good', the knowledge that I will die, and the observation that I am alive.
 * While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that I *will* continue to live on with or without assurance.